EU Licensed4.8/5

 Cimetidine

-This H2-receptor antagonist competes with metformin for renal tubular secretion, raising metformin levels by up to 50%.
+This H2-receptor antagonist, a type of stomach acid drug, competes with metformin in the kidney.
+This can raise metformin levels by up to 50%.

 Dolutegravir

-Always carry an up-to-date medication list and show it to every prescriber involved in your care.
+Always carry an up-to-date list of your medicines.
+Show it to every prescriber involved in your care.

 Metformin in pregnancy and breastfeeding